Regan (King Lear): Role in play

 Later in the play, Lear leaves his kingdom to live with Goneril.
 She rejects him due to his refusal to give up his knights.
 After Lear leaves Goneril's house, he asks Regan to take him in.
 She tells him he has too many servants and knights, just as Goneril had.
 Unwilling to budge, Regan drives Lear into the storm.
-However, it is important to note that it was Lear's decision to go into the storm in a show of stubborn refusal to give up his knights.
+However, it was Lear's decision to go into the storm in a show of stubborn refusal to give up his knights.

 In Act 3, Scene 7, after learning that the Earl of Gloucester has helped Lear escape to Dover, Regan, Goneril, and the Duke of Cornwall discuss what Gloucester's fate should be.
 While Regan suggests that they "hang him instantly," (3.7.
 4), Goneril orders that his eyes be plucked out.
 After Goneril and Edmund leave, Regan watches as her husband plucks out Gloucester's eyes.
 When a servant attempts to stop the Duke of Cornwall, Regan kills him.
 She then leads her wounded husband offstage, where he dies.

 After her husband's death, Regan attempts to woo Edmund, who is now the Earl of Gloucester.
 While Goneril seems romantically interested in Edmund, it is unclear whether Regan's affections are sincere.
 She says that Edmund is more "convenient" (4.6.
 31) for her hand that for Goneril's, implying that her desire is at least partly political in nature.
 In the final act, Goneril poisons Regan's drink after learning that they share a desire for Edmund.
 Regan cries "Sick, O sick!" to which Goneril replies in an aside "If not, I'll ne'er trust medicine," (5.3.
 97–98).
 Regan quickly becomes ill and dies offstage.

 Regan, like her elder sister, is portrayed as unnecessarily cruel.
 After Gloucester's eyes have been plucked out, she orders to "Go, thrust him out the gates, and let him smell/his way to Dover."
 (3.7.
 94–95).
 Stanley Cavell notes Regan's characteristic relish building upon and outdoing others' evils: "[S]he has no ideas of her own, her special vileness is always to increase the measure of pain that others are prepared to inflict; her mind itself is a lynch mob" (291).